BenDeJonge/BioinformaticsAlgorithms/index.md

 ## About me

 Hi!
-My name is Ben De Jonge, from Belgium.
+My name is Ben De Jonge, born and raised in Belgium.
 I am a 25 year old researcher at imec Leuven.
 I graduated from KU Leuven with both a science (Biochemistry) and engineering degree (Nano-Engineering).
 In the last couple of years, I discovered my interest for programming, specifically with Python.
 Gradually, I found my way into bioinformatics, which led me to this handbook.
 I am planning to slowly crawl my way through this, solving all the assignments along the road and documenting my understandings here.
+And even if I don't understand anything at all, this blog will still serve as an excellent introduction to GitHub Pages!

 <[Contents](00_toc.md)>